hyperstack-org/Implementation_tutorial/Serverless/Components built in the browser/README.md

-# Example 1: Components built in the browser
+# Components built in the browser

 This is the simplest example, Hyperstack Components are compiled in your browser using a compiled version of Opal.Compiler